A Hilbert 90 Property for S-Class Groups and Applications to the Gross--Kuz'min Conjecture: Acknowledgments

 \section{Acknowledgments}

-I would like to thank both my Ph.D. advisors, Christian Maire from Université Marie et Louis Pasteur Besan\c{c}on, and Thomas Weigel of Università degli Studi di Milano-Bicocca for posing this problem to me, supporting and encouraging me during this research.
+I would like to thank my Ph.D. advisors, Christian Maire (Université Marie et Louis Pasteur, Besançon) and Thomas Weigel (Università degli Studi di Milano-Bicocca), for proposing this problem and for their constant support and encouragement throughout this work.

-I would also like to thank Georges Gras for various historical remarks and several helpful comments on an earlier draft of this document, which reminded me not to lose sight of the goal.
+I am indebted to Georges Gras for his insightful comments and valuable suggestions on an earlier version of this article, which have greatly improved its presentation and style.